edahelsinki/corand/examples/webdemo/README.md

 With the rows and columns selected, add the current tile to the memory by clicking `add current tile` under **tiles**.
 The tile will appear to the tile table under name `user01`.
 Add the tile to the background information by clicking both H1 and H2 for tile `user01` from false to true, and then hit `tiling projection` under **recompute projection**.
-You should have now produced something similar to Figure 5a.
+You should have now produced something similar to Figure 8.
 If you click `clear current selection` under both **select rows** and **select columns** to clear selections and then click the number of rows (`sizeR`) of `TypeUrban` in tile table you should highlight all urban locations.
-As you notice, they form a distinct cluster (marked with yellow in Figure 5b).
-(Notice that you may not reproduce Figure 5 exactly, because the detailed projection depends on the columns chosen!)
+(Notice that you may not reproduce Figure 8 exactly, because the detailed projection depends on the columns chosen!)